Whoa, Nelly! A major title for Korda and No. 1 world ranking

 Her only mistake came when it didn't matter.

-Korda seized control with an iron into the par-5 12th for the 8-foot eagle putt, a three-shot swing when Salas — who had to lay up on the hole — hit wedge over the green into a bunker and made bogey.
+Korda seized control with a 6-iron she caught heavy enough to worry it might not clear the pond on the par-5 12th and was relieved when it rolled out to 8 feet for eagle.
+That turned into a three-shot swing when Salas — who spent the weekend hitting hybrids on holes that Korda had short irons — hit wedge over the green into a bunker and made bogey.

+“That was my favorite wedge, too,” Salas said.
+“The good thing is I was committed to that shot.
+This wind is pretty swirly.
+Maybe a little drop-kick, I don't know.
+Got a few extra yards out of it."

-Korda made an 18-foot birdie putt on No. 14 to stretch her lead to five shots with four holes to play.
-She ended 49 consecutive holes without a bogey by hitting into the water on the par-3 15th for a double bogey.
+Korda made an 18-foot birdie putt on No. 14 to stretch her lead to five shots with four holes to play, only to end 49 consecutive holes without a bogey by hitting into the water on the par-3 15th for a double bogey.

 But she steadied herself with a pair of pars and played it conservatively down the par-5 closing hole over water.

-Salas closed with a 71 in her bid to win a first major, and her first LPGA Tour title in seven year.

-Korda's older sister, Jessica, was among the first to embrace her on the 18th green as the tears began to below, and before long the newest major champion was doused with champagne.
+Korda's older sister, Jessica, was among the first to embrace her on the 18th green as the emotions began to emerge.